Regulatory Updates

 MFDS Notice 2026-6: A Detailed Comparison of Old vs. New Medical Device Regulatory Requirements

-Together, these updates reshape how companies prepare, submit, and maintain regulatory approvals in Korea.
-This article provides a detailed comparison of the previous and updated requirements under MFDS Notice 2026-6 and explains what they mean in practical terms.
+For manufacturers, these updates reshape how companies prepare submissions, document technical files, manage software and AI-enabled devices, and maintain KGMP compliance throughout the product lifecycle.
+This article provides a detailed comparison of previous and updated requirements under Notice 2026-6 and explains what they mean in practical terms.

 Why MFDS Introduced Notice 2026-6